 This letter from Ethel, just about sums up the predicament.
 The EU is supposed to allow free movement of people, with neither loss of privileges nor obstructions placed in one’s path.
 Yet the British Governments since 1973 have not considered in any manner at all how the diaspora of British folk are faring in the wider Europe.
 Most of the pensioners are ordinary folk, some rich, some poor, but mostly in the middle income brackets.
 Most moved to the continent because housing was cheaper and they felt sure that the pound would stay strong..
 But the fact is that they are treated as non-existent citizens by their own country.
 The UK Governments still tax many of them.
 The Government ignores it responsibility towards their health care.
 The Governments have disallowed the Winter Fuel Payment [see note at end] to the most elderly.
 And to cap it all the Governments have not allowed them to be appropriately represented in Parliament [see note at end].

-And now some are forced by the collapse of the £ sterling to attempt to return to the UK where no doubt they will add to the population pressure on the health service and the local social security departments.
+And now some are forced because of financial difficulties to attempt to return to the UK where no doubt they will add to the population pressure on the health service and the local social security departments.

 [The Winter Fuel Payment - AUGUST 2012 -- Because of pressure from the EU helped along by certain knowledgeable expatriates - the Government DWP has caved in and accepts that the WFP is payable to all those in the EU/EEA who would receive it if their residence were otherwise in the UK.]